-The best Black Friday clothing sales at NorthFace, Outdoor Voices, Madewell, and more
+Winter coats, work staples, and luxury cashmere: The best Black Friday and Cyber Monday clothing sales

-Fashion brands take Black Friday and Cyber Monday very seriously—even during a pandemic.
+Fashion brands take Black Friday and Cyber Monday very seriously.
 This season’s best sales and discounts are wide-reaching, wallet-friendly, and full of stylish bargains, for you, your family, you, your friends, your kids, you again.
 If you were looking for permission to treat yourself—oh, it’s arrived.
-We broke down some of our favorite brands’ super sales for Cyber Week, with the warmest winter coats, comfy WFH staples, and luxury cashmere at price points you can’t not click.
+We broke down some of our favorite brands’ super sales for Cyber Week, with the warmest winter coats, comfy work staples, and luxury cashmere at price points you can’t not click.

 Outdoor Voices

-Outdoor Voices is taking 50 to 70% everything in its collection for men and women.
-And new customers can take an extra 20% off their orders of more than $100.
-I’ll be stocking up on the All Day Sweatpant, made from stretchy, super soft Cloudknit fabric (an all-time fave), and the never-ever on sale Exercise Dress, the flattering, versatile, layered knit dress designed to be worn during both very active and totally inactive activities.
+Outdoor Voices is taking up to 70% off select items in its collection for men and women on Black Friday.
+Its offering additional discounts on Cyber Monday.
+We hope to stock up on the All Day Sweatpant, made from stretchy, super soft Cloudknit fabric (an all-time fave), and the Exercise Dress, the flattering, versatile, layered knit dress designed to be worn during both very active and totally inactive activities.

 Madewell